facebookresearch/Mephisto/mephisto/client/README.md

 #### `/<requester_name>/get_balance` - TODO: Change to `/requester/balance/<requester_name>`

+💚💜

-[Discussion] Instead of `balance` should we make the endpoint a bit more generic, e.g. `info` or `metadata` or `properties` instead?
-This is because perhaps not every requester may have the concept of having a budget, although most might.
+[Discussion] Instead of `balance` should we make the endpoint a bit more generic, e.g. `info` or `metadata` instead?
+[Yes] This is because perhaps not every requester may have the concept of having a budget, although most might.

 Sample response:
 ```